joecot/gs.group.list.email.text/README.rst

              <https://github.com/groupserver/gs.group.list.sender>

 .. [#picture] If “a picture can speak a thousand words” then
               represent that concept with a picture.
+Send attempts that are less than 2K (the size of a thousand words, compressed) to
-Sent your attempts to <mpj17@onlinegroups.net>.
+              <mpj17@onlinegroups.net>.

 .. _GroupServer: http://groupserver.org/
 .. _GroupServer.org: http://groupserver.org/